Community Livability

 “Can’t you see,” George explains, “When it gets hot we can roll down the window!” |

 AIA (2005), What Makes a Community Livable?
-Livability 101, American Institute of Architects (www.aia.org); at www.aia.org/aiaucmp/groups/aia/documents/pdf/aias077949.pdf.
+Livability 101, American Institute of Architects (www.aia.org); at www.aia-mn.org/wp-content/uploads/Livability101.pdf.

-Heather Allen (2008), Sit Next To Someone Different Every Day - How Public Transport Contributes To Inclusive Communities, Thredbo Conference (www.thredbo.itls.usyd.edu.au); at www.thredbo.itls.usyd.edu.au/downloads/thredbo10_papers/thredbo10-plenary-Allen.pdf.
+Heather Allen (2008), Sit Next to Someone Different Every Day - How Public Transport Contributes to Inclusive Communities, Thredbo Conference (www.thredbo.itls.usyd.edu.au); at www.thredbo.itls.usyd.edu.au/downloads/thredbo10_papers/thredbo10-plenary-Allen.pdf.

 Center for Livable Communities (www.lgc.org/clc) helps local governments and community leaders be proactive in their land use and transportation planning.